Copyright © Françoise Herrmann

 The year 2025 was no exception.
 To celebrate the winning Young European Inventors, each team received a uniquely designed sail trophy, crafted from black sand and glass, by Brynhildur Þorgeirsdóttir, a renowned artist in Reykjavik, Iceland.
 Black sand resulting from the erosion of volcanic rock, found on the beaches at Reynisfjara, on the south coast of Iceland.
 And glass, reminiscent of the glacial landscape in Iceland, where a thriving community of glassmakers exists.

-Below, an image of one of the black sand and glass sail trophies that was presented on June 18th, during the Awards Ceremony, held in Reykjavik, Iceland.
+Below, the image of a black sand and glass model for the sail trophies that were presented on June 18th, during the Awards Ceremony, held in Reykjavik, Iceland.
+According to Miriam Irle (personal communication forwarded to her):

 References